kontent-ai/delivery-sdk-ruby/README.md

 ### Parameters

-The `.item` and `.items` methods return a `KenticoCloud::Delivery::DeliveryQuery` object which you can further configure before executing.
+The `.item` and `.items` methods return a `Kentico::Kontent::Delivery::DeliveryQuery` object which you can further configure before executing.
 The methods you can call are:

 |Method|Example|REST equivalent
 |--|--|--|